SalmaRedaBedair/multi-vendor-store/notes_05.2.md

 # upload files into public directly
 - sometimes i have no access to write commands on server
- - so i can't write that `php artisan storage:link`
+ - so i won't write that `php artisan storage:link`
  - so here it is recommended to make your own disk as shown down
 -
 - here it is recommended to create your own disk